-17.1 Heads of Academic Departments
+17.1 Associate Deans

-The Head of an academic department is appointed in writing by the President upon the recommendation of the Vice-President (Academic), who shall have convened a selection committee consisting of the department's faculty and one other University academic staff member.
+An Associate Dean is appointed in writing by the President upon the recommendation of the Vice-President (Academic), who shall have convened a selection committee consisting of URFA members on Academic Council.
 An Elder will be invited to be present.
 Appointments may be regular or acting.
-When making an appointment, factors to be taken into consideration may include but not be limited to academic excellence, academic leadership, administrative competence, and the particular needs of the department.
+When making an appointment, factors to be taken into consideration may include but not be limited to academic excellence, academic leadership, administrative competence, and the particular needs of the University.